 Bull Penis Soup

 I have to be honest.
 Some of the dishes on this list I have eaten and enjoyed and some I have not.
 I suppose it’s mostly psychological.
 But this is one I had to try.

-Rendang is a spicy meat dish which originates in the Malay archipelago.
-Its prepared by stir frying meat in a spice paste with coconut milk, lemongrass and tamarind.
+Rendang is a spicy meat dish that originates in the Malay archipelago.
+It’s prepared by stir-frying meat in a spice paste with coconut milk, lemongrass and tamarind.

 Mainly made with beef, there is one place in Selangor that has taken Rendang to a new level.
 They are using porcupine meat.

-I’ve never made it out there to try it, but reports tell me it’s a little on the chewy side, however the spices and preparation take away any of the gamey flavor it may have.
+I’ve never made it out there to try it, but reports tell me it’s a little on the chewy side, however, the spices and preparation take away any of the gamey flavors it may have.

 Yup, grubs.
 Mainly a delicacy in Sabah and Sarawak, many Malaysians don’t even have the courage to twist the heads off these live, squirming worms and pop them in their mouths.
 But don’t worry, if eating them live is not your thing you can find them cooked in various ways.
-Stir fried being most common.
+Stir fry is the most common.

 Truth be told, these little guys are packed with vitamins and minerals and are actually a healthier choice than chicken or beef.